fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/hyperconvergence/_index.md

 **NOTE:** You can force a Pod to be scheduled on the same node as a replica by specifying `stork.libopenstorage.org/preferLocalNodeOnly: "true"` in the `spec.template.metadata.annotations` section of your `StatefulSet` object.
 {{</info>}}

+### Disabling scheduler convergence
+You can disable Stork's hyperconverged pod prioritization with the `stork.libopenstorage.org/disableHyperconvergence: "true"` pod annotation.

 ### Initializer (Experimental feature in Stork v1.1)

-If you are not able to update the schedulerName for you applications to use stork, you can enable the app-initializer feature.
-This uses the Kubernetes [AdmissionController Initializer](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#initializers) feature to automatically update the scheduler to stork if your application (deployment or statefulset) is using volumes backed by Portworx.
+If you are not able to update the schedulerName for you applications to use Stork, you can enable the app-initializer feature.
+This uses the Kubernetes [AdmissionController Initializer](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#initializers) feature to automatically update the scheduler to Stork if your application (deployment or statefulset) is using volumes backed by Portworx.

 To enable the Initializer you need to:
 * [Enable the Intializer feature in your Kubernetes cluster](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#enable-initializers-alpha-feature) since it is an alpha feature in Kubernetes.
-* Add "--app-initializer=true" option in the stork deployment
+* Add "--app-initializer=true" option in the Stork deployment
 * Add the [stork-initializer spec](https://raw.githubusercontent.com/libopenstorage/stork/master/specs/stork-initializer.yaml) to your Kubernetes cluster using `kubectl apply -f stork-initializer.yaml`